khubabshams/endorse-plus/README.md

 - [React Bootstrap](https://react-bootstrap-v4.netlify.app/getting-started/introduction/) is used to enhance user interface responsiveness and styles.
 - [React JWT Decode](https://www.npmjs.com/package/jwt-decode) is used to decode the authentication refresh token and stop the application from making unnecessary API requests.
 - [React Infinite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component) is used to load recommendations and requests automatically on user scrolling action.
+- [MomentJs Library](https://momentjs.com/) is used to change React date input format to match the server format.

 ## Other Software and Tools